brandonhoo-fpga/fpga-morse-code-fsm/README.md

 * **Synthesis:** Yosys, NextPNR, and IceStorm (Open-source CLI flow)
 * **Baud Rate:** 115200 (217 clocks per bit @ 25MHz)
 ## 🚀 Lessons Learned
-As my first independent project into FPGA development, this project fundamentally shifted how I approach system design.
+As my first independent FPGA project, this changed how I approach system design.
 It taught me how to manage concurrent hardware logic, handle custom memory buffers, and interface with standard communication protocols.

 I specifically learned how to manage **Synchronous RAM constraints**; since you cannot write to two memory addresses in a single clock cycle, I implemented an intermediate FSM state to handle the sequential injection of Carriage Return (`0x0D`) and Line Feed (`0x0A`) characters into the data stream.
-Most importantly, it proved that strict timing problems are best solved by removing the software execution layer entirely and letting pure hardware logic do the work.
+It also showed me that timing-critical problems get a lot easier when you drop the software layer entirely and do the work in hardware.